 Database encryption: For structured CUI stored in databases

-Email encryption: Solutions like Microsoft Information Protection for protecting CUI in communications
+Email encryption: Solutions like Microsoft Information Protection for protecting sensitive information in communications

 Encrypted backups: Ensuring backup copies of CUI remain protected